rogernogueraplanesas/irradiare-app/docs/eredes-guide.md

 ## Process sequence
 Brief description of E-REDES data lifecycle:

-  1. The data is downloaded by means of dynamic web scraping the [E-REDES Open Data Portal](https://e-redes.opendatasoft.com/explore/?sort=modified) site using the 'Selenium' library.
-One data file is obtained per indicator.
+  1. The data is downloaded using dynamic web scraping on the [E-REDES Open Data Portal](https://e-redes.opendatasoft.com/explore/?sort=modified) site using the 'Selenium' library.
+The process involves navigating to the 'Download' tab on each indicator's page and executing the download link to retrieve the data in CSV format.
+One CSV file is obtained per indicator.

-  2. The required metadata is extracted by web scraping each of the indicators' metadata present in their interactive cards.
-A single file is obtained for all the metadata.
+  2. The required metadata is extracted by web scraping the metadata from each indicator's interactive card.
+All the metadata is compiled into a single file for all the indicators.

   <div align="center">